annu-thapa55/AI-Based-Calanus-Detection-and-Measurement/README.md

 * [![OpenCV][OpenCV-image]][OpenCV-url]

 This tool is a browser-based web application.
 We used flask as the framework.
 The backend is based on Opencv

-Our model is Opencv format(.onnx).
-Weights and classes stored under the folder "model".
-To detect other objects you can train your own model and replace them.

-We used opencv method "minCircle" to find the length of objects based on contours.
-You can modify this method to "minAreaRect" to get both length and width of objects.

 ## Getting Started